linnienaryshkin/langchain/aws/exam.md

 - Amazon Augmented AI (Amazon A2I) | human review workflows for machine learning predictions
 - Amazon Connect | AI-powered cloud contact center
 - AWS DeepRacer | Wi-Fi-enabled, physical vehicle that can drive itself on a physical track by using a reinforcement learning model
+- AWS Inferentia | high performance at the lowest cost in Amazon EC2 for your deep learning (DL) and generative AI inference applications
+- AWS Trainium | machine learning (ML) chip for training ML models, designed with energy efficiency in mind

 - Amazon Macie | protect sensitive data in S3
 - AWS Config | continuously assess, audit, and evaluate the configurations of your AWS resources